schneiderfelipe/HTM.jl/docs/src/design.md

 attributes, allowing embedded expressions to be interpreted correctly.
 Unlike regular string interpolation, HTM.jl directly creates content rather than reusable templates.
+This is a key design decision: **objects are handed over to backend as they are given**.

 I also wanted to minimize new syntax.
 The main inspiration was [`htm`](https://github.com/developit/htm) and, like